matrix-org/matrix-spec-proposals/proposals/xxxx-server-capabilities.md

-# MSC0000: Subscription based authorization of servers in the Matrix DAG
+# MSC0000: Participation based authorization for servers in the Matrix DAG

 This is a proposal for the representation of servers and their basic responsibilities in the Matrix DAG.
-This MSC does not define a new state resoltion algorithm, since there are serveral routes, they will be done in other MSCs.
+This MSC does not define or ammend a state resolution algorithm, since there are serveral possible routes that can be explored with other MSCs.

 ## Context